The Problem The Sleeve How It Works The Founder Who It's For Specs & Roadmap Blog Join Waitlist & Give Feedback

 A Cue Your Body Understands

 No screen.
 No sound.
 No distraction.
-Just a signal your body trusts.
+Just a signal your body can learn to trust.

 All temperature changes are brief (under 2 seconds) and gentle, comparable to picking up a cool glass of water.